-I can see few raised eyebrows just by the title of the post but hey ho this is a mommy’s diary all access granted and seeing as this is the National Breast Cancer awareness month what better to write about than ‘boobies’.
+I can see few raised eyebrows just by the title of the post, but hey ho this is a mama to be’s diary, all access granted.
+Furthermore, seeing as this is the National Breast Cancer awareness month, what better topic to write about than ‘boobies’.

-Okay.
-So now that we have that cleared up, can I please Just ask how much truth is too much information?
-Or should truth even be considered as too much information?
-I ask this because whilst others would find what I am about to share helpful, insightful, humorous or educational, others will cringe and think or say out loud this is damn right outrageous, too personal and wrong.
-Still yet I sit here amused and chuckling at the thought of the different reactions this post may get.
+Okay!!
+So, now that we have that cleared up can I please Just ask how much truth is too much information?
+Should truth even be considered as too much information?
+I ask this because whilst others would find what I am about to share helpful, insightful, humorous or educational, others will cringe, think or say out loud this is damn right outrageous, too personal and wrong.
+Still yet, I sit here amused and chuckling at the thought of the different reactions this post may get.

 Anyway so this will be a really short post about my first ‘Boobie Leakage’ LoL.
 Yes the thought of it makes me giggle.
-I was sat at home after a shower buttering my body and out of nowhere I felt a squirt of what I at that point thought was water, but rolled my eyes at myself when reality struck and my brain was back in motion thinking just where would water be coming from especially a squirt of that nature; and ding the light bulb in my head went on and I quickly realised that it was my breast leaking.
+I was sat at home after a shower buttering my body and out of nowhere I felt a squirt of what I thought was water, but rolled my eyes at myself when reality struck and my brain was back in motion thinking, just where would water be coming from especially a squirt of that nature!
+Ding dong, the light bulb in my head went on and I quickly realised that it was my breast leaking.

 Yes, my breast was leaking and blimey was I surprised.
-Obviously as a mommy to be I have done my research on many topics and aside that I thoroughly enjoy reading as it stimulates my mind.
-But even with all the reading I subject myself to willingly to my surprise I somehow managed to miss the memo of what I now call ‘The Boobie Leak’ and boy oh boy when I tried to stop one breast from leaking off went the other one. 😉 LoL
+Obviously as a #mommy to be I have done my research on many topics and aside that I thoroughly enjoy reading as it stimulates my mind.
+But, even with all the reading I subject myself to willingly; to my surprise: I somehow managed to miss the memo of what I now call ‘The Boobie Leak’

 I really found this experience amusing and immediately rang my sister and shared my experience with her and asked if that was normal?
-Phew to my surprise yes it was and is normal as she told me.
-Therefore I thought I would share with other mommy’s who may have missed ‘The Boobie Leak’ Memo like I somehow did, and to also let you know that just in case you do get ‘The Boobie Leak’ every now and again and have not yet given birth that is normal.
+Phew, to my surprise yes it was and is normal as she told me.
+Therefore I thought I would share with other #mummy’s who may have missed ‘The Boobie Leak’ Memo like I somehow did.
+I also felt i should share just in case you do get ‘The Boobie Leak’ every now and again and have not yet given birth, apparently it is normal.